Quince launches out of beta with new ‘manufacturer-to-customer’ model – TechCrunch

 This leaves the factories with two options: turning to D2C brands or selling through a marketplace like Amazon.

-“D2C demand is really fragmented, and most b2c companies are really sub-scale,” said Gupta.
+“D2C demand is really fragmented, and most D2C companies are really sub-scale,” said Gupta.
 “It’s hard to get the efficiency gains out of it.
 The issue with selling on a marketplace, like Amazon, is you’ve got to compete with hundreds, if not thousands, of other sellers for the same exact good.
 If you’re a factory that actually makes high quality goods, and you pay your workers fairly, and you don’t damage the environment, your cost might be 3% or 5%, higher.”

 He added that it’s difficult for a factory to have those factors shine through to the customer on Amazon, and more difficult still to learn how to play the advertising game.